travis-ci/docs-travis-ci-com/blog/_posts/2013-07-21-deploying-to-openshift.md

       provider: openshift
       user: "YOUR-EMAIL-ADDRESS"
       password: "YOUR-PASSWORD" # encrypted, of course
-      app: "YOUR-APP-NAME" # options if it's the same as your repo name
+      app: "YOUR-APP-NAME" # optional if it's the same as your repo name
       domain: "YOUR-OPENSHIFT-DOMAIN"

 Or, if your have [our command line tool](https://github.com/travis-ci/travis) installed, use the new `setup` command: